edfvr/conduit-realworld-react/README.md

 npm run dev
 ```

-2. Open a web browser and navigate to:
+2. Open a web browser and navigate to http://localhost:5173 (or the port specified in your console)

 ## Features

+- Responsive UI with React components
-- UI & API Integration
+- API Integration using Axios
-- Authentication
+- User Authentication (JWT)
-- CRUD
+- CRUD operations for articles
+- Commenting system
+- Favoriting articles
+- Following other users
+- Pagination

 ## Technologies Used

 - React
 - TypeScript
-- Vite
+- Vite (for fast development and building)
+- Axios (for API requests)
+- React Router (navigation)

 ## License